naxo100/PISKa/Home.md

 where we initialize the compartmentA with 100 agents of name 'agentA()'.
 The instruction must go immediately after the instruction %use.

-*The unit of time is defined in the model by the rates, it can be seconds, weeks, years, etc.

 ###Fixed rates in rules
-If you want to fix a rate, ie, you don't want it depends on volume of a compartment, you use `@*`, for instance
+If you want to fix a rate, ie, you don't want it depends on the volume of a compartment, you use `@*`, for instance

 `'ruleName' agentA(),agentB() -> agentC() @* 1.5`